degski/time_stamp/README.md

 # gettimestamp

-utility returning a time (UTC is default) or date. stamps existing files (add timestamp to the current-name).
+Utility generating a time- (UTC is default) or a date-stamp.
+Stamps existing files (add timestamp to the current-name).

 ## Manual